Raviteja-Ainampudi/Container-Security-API---Encryption-as-a-Service/README.md

-# Container Security - Dynamic Encryption And Decryption of files
+# Container Security API for Dynamic Encryption And Decryption of files

 This project provides a Python's FLASK API to perform Dynamic Encryption and Decryption of any file on OS File systems.